samnanajeeb/samnanajeeb/README.md

 ### Hi there 👋 I am Samna Najeeb.
-Work in Progress to build my public git repository 🔭
+Work in Progress building my public git repository 🔭

 - I work as a Software Developer.
 - I work on Ansible, Terraform and Python on daily basis at work.